Vector35/binaryninja-api/docs/dev/batch.md

 ## Our First Script

-Let's try a simple example script (note that this script will work identically on MacOS and Linux, but Windows users will want to adjust paths accordingly):
+Let's try a simple example script (note that this script will work identically on macOS and Linux, but Windows users will want to adjust paths accordingly):

 ```python
 #!/usr/bin/env python3